Hinalpatel8988/WEB-API---Code-Quiz/README.md

 Deployed Link

-Submission The URL of the deployed application. - https://hinalpatel8988.github.io/WEB-API---Code-Quiz/
+The URL of the deployed application. - https://hinalpatel8988.github.io/WEB-API---Code-Quiz/

 The URL of the GitHub repository, with a unique name and a README that describes the project - https://github.com/Hinalpatel8988/WEB-API---Code-Quiz.git